mjmsmith/supergenpass-alfred/Readme.md

 If a domain is supplied, it is used exactly as specified.

-If no argument is supplied, the extension tries to get the current URL from Safari.
+If no argument is supplied, the URL in the active Safari tab is used.

 ### Standalone usage